 Danni: Just do it.
 Everyone talks about how they want to do something, but how many of them actually do it?
 With FHF, we just did it.
 We just jumped in.
 Once you start you can’t really go back, you can’t give up.
 You tell people of your plans and what you’re going to do, you’re not just going to say “I’m not doing this anymore” in front of them.
 You have your dignity, and that motivates you to keep going even when you feel like giving up.

-Hinny: I highly recommend making a media kit [laughs] – put together a good media kit, find yourself a good graphic designer, and be nice!
+Hinny: I highly recommend making a media kit [laughs] – put together a good media kit, find yourself a good graphic designer.
+For example, some Printmoz custom stickers are a fun way to promote yourself and be nice!
 Being nice gets you everywhere – you never know who you’re going to meet, or who you’re meeting will end up becoming.
 Same as yourself.
 Everyone has potential, so treat them the way you’d want them to treat you.
 Be consistent with your personality, don’t pretend to be bigger than you are – be humble.
 Don’t fall into the ‘snobbiness’ of the fashion industry.

 Images and video courtesy of Fred Hates Fashion.